-We ask that all families using the drop-off zone use Dunnigan to approach the school.
 At the four way stop at Bedford and Dunnigan, please watch for students using the crosswalks.
 Please do NOT come up Bedford from Brentley, this will cause an unnecessary traffic jam in the front of the school.
 There will be NO left turns from Bedford into the drop-off zone.
 When entering the drop-off zone, we ask that you pull forward as far as possible before stopping.
+To ensure the safety of all, please do not double park and/or drop off students in the middle of the street.
 Students will be entering the school using the gate near the logo painted on the MPR.
 Do not allow students to exit the car until it is at a complete stop.
 Please be patient and considerate with safety as a priority.
 When exiting the parking lot, it is a right turn only.
 Same rules apply at pick up time.